muchdogesec/history4feed_web/README.md

 It uses Github actions to deploy automatically.

 It is deployed using docker.
 Should import history4feed backend dynamically (fixed branch), so updates to history4feed code can be pulled dynamically into the web version as required.

+Note, history4feed core `.env` variables should all be passed using Github keys into the history4feed docker container.

 ## Run time modes